 LONDON

-This alpha city of more than seven million muggles is brimming with enchanted landmarks – if, as Hagrid would say, you know where to look.
-First, hop on the Tube and head to Westminster station where the scenes with Mr. Weasley escorting Harry to his hearing at the Ministry of Magic were filmed for ORDER OF THE PHOENIX.
-Exit the station and gaze up at the towering Houses of Parliament which also made an appearance in the fifth film, illuminated above the River Thames as members of the Order fly Harry to their headquarters by broomstick during the night.
-You can also visit Lincoln’s Inn Fields near Holborn Tube station, a historic square where 12 Grimmauld Place is set in the film.
-From Parliament, you can walk down Whitehall, a street that is synonymous in Britain with government and from where Harry and Mr. Weasley descend into the Ministry of Magic in one of London’s iconic red telephone booths.
-Then, travel east to the financial district and you will find the entrance to The Leaky Cauldron and Diagon Alley as seen in PHILOSOPHER’S STONE at 42 Bull’s Head Passage in Leadenhall Market (now home to The Glass House, an optical shop).
-In PRISONER OF AZKABAN, The Leaky Cauldron was relocated to 7 Stoney Street in Borough Market near Southwark Cathedral.
-The Knight Bus scenes were also filmed in Borough Market, as well as Blackfriars Bridge.
-Walk west along the river pathway on the south bank and you will reach Millennium Bridge, the landmark that the Death Eaters destroy at the beginning of HALF-BLOOD PRINCE.
-Head north to the Strand and you will find Australia House whose marble columns and chandeliers double as the interior of Gringotts Wizarding Bank in the Potter movies.
-Further north in the heart of Regent’s Park is the famed London Zoo where Harry first discovers that he can speak to snakes and sets a boa constrictor loose on his cousin.
-Back on Shafesbury Avenue near Piccadilly Circus you will also find the locale where Harry, Ron, and Hermione sport their finest dress robes in DEATHLY HALLOWS on the bustling streets of London.
-Finally, no visit to London is complete without passing through King’s Cross Station where you can take a photo with a disappearing trolley at Platform 9¾!
+This bustling city of more than seven million residents is filled with enchanted landmarks when one knows where to look.
+First, the Tube to Westminster and a stroll to the area where Mr. Weasley escorts Harry to his hearing at the Ministry of Magic in the films.
+Look up at the Houses of Parliament along the River Thames, a skyline that also appears when the Order flies Harry to their headquarters by broom at night.
+Nearby Lincoln’s Inn Fields near Holborn Station is a historic square tied to the film’s scenes about 12 Grimmauld Place.
+From Parliament, following Whitehall reveals the entrance to the Ministry of Magic as seen from a classic red telephone booth scene.
+East toward the financial district, the Leaky Cauldron and Diagon Alley emerge at 42 Bull’s Head Passage in Leadenhall Market, now home to The Glass House, an optical shop.
+In Prisoner of Azkaban, the Leaky Cauldron is relocated to 7 Stoney Street near Borough Market by Southwark Cathedral.
+The Knight Bus scenes are filmed in Borough Market and Blackfriars Bridge.
+Walking along the south bank reaches Millennium Bridge, the place where Death Eaters attack in the final act of a film.
+Heading north to the Strand brings one to Australia House, whose marble columns and chandeliers double as the interior of Gringotts Bank.
+Up north in Regent’s Park sits the London Zoo, where Harry first learns he can speak to snakes.
+Back near Piccadilly Circus, the busy streets host the moment when Harry, Ron, and Hermione don their dress robes.
+A final stop at King’s Cross Station offers a photo with the famous Platform Nine and Three Quarters trolley.

 OXFORD